 Probabilistic reliability modeling: This model is under development in the Resource Adequacy proceeding (R.11-10-023).
 This probabilistic reliability model, run by Energy Division, could be used to allocate the residual capacity value to each hour of the year, as well as determine some of the adjustment factors.
-This would likely be a superior method but no conclusion can be reached until it has been thoroughly vetted by stakeholders.
+This would likely be a superior method because at least some demand-side programs (i.e., those that are dispatchable such as Demand Response) could be included in the model along with supply-side options.

-Until such time as all models have been thoroughly vetted by the stakeholders and approved by the Commission the LSEs shall use E3’s RECAP model for both allocation of the residual capacity value and the determination of the A factor, as discussed below.
-Similar to the 2010 Protocols, the IOUs shall retain the option to use their own LOLE models as an alternative metric to be submitted to the Commission.
-However, any such models should be transparent and publicly available.
-If an IOU chooses to use their own LOLE model as an alternative methodology for calculating the RECAPA Factor, the IOU must also provide a cost-effectiveness analysis based on the default A Factor methodology in the Protocols.
+While the preferred method is to use option #6, until such time as this model has been approved by the Commission the LSEs shall use option #5 for both allocation of the residual capacity value and the determination of the A factor, as discussed below.
 The DR Cost-Effectiveness Report will be adjusted accordingly.
+Further review of this model will be provided at future workshops.
+The Commission will issue guidance at a later date on which methodology LSEs should use regarding the A factor.

 Adjustments to the generation capacity value: Because DR reduces end-use load, it also reduces the reserve margin of operating generation facilities that provide reserve generation to respond to system contingencies.
 The applicable adopted reserve margin will be used to adjust the generation capacity value upward when applied to the MW impacts of the DR program.
 In addition, CTs incur a heat rate efficiency penalty when operating during the hot summer on-peak periods when the capacity is needed the most.
 This CT Summer Peak Performance Penalty reduces the energy produced by the CT and therefore reduces both energy production and energy revenues.
 The Peak Performance Penalty, in the form of a percentage reduction of the generating capacity of the CT during the summer months, will also be applied to adjust the capacity value upward.
 The calculation of avoided capacity costs will also take into account avoided line losses.

 Adjustments for individual DR programs: The generation capacity value of a DR program without usage or availability constraints would be equivalent to the full CT residual capacity cost.
 Therefore, this cost will be the maximum capacity value.
 To the extent that a DR program has usage and availability constraints, this maximum value should be adjusted downward.
-Five adjustment factors for avoided capacity cost are included in these 2015 Protocols: Availability (A Factor), Notification Time (B Factor), Trigger (C Factor), Flexibility (F factor, an optional adder, which is also greater than 100%, that can be applied to those DR resources that are flexible enough to be useful to the system operator to mitigate the effects of intermittent generations) and location (G factor, an adder which reflects the additional value of a DR program that can be called locally in a constrained area).
+Three adjustment factors for avoided capacity cost were included in the 2010 Protocols: Availability (A Factor), Notification Time (B Factor) and Trigger (C Factor).
+Two additional factors are being added to these 2016 Protocols.
+The F factor is an optional adder (i.e., greater than 100%) that can be applied to those DR resources that are flexible enough to be useful to the system operator to mitigate the effects of intermittent generations.
+The G factor is also an adder, which reflects the additional value of a DR program that can be called locally in a constrained area.
 The adjustment factors are designed to reflect the program characteristics that constrain or add to the optimal use of DR dispatching.
 These factors are discussed below.